presseverykey/everykey-sdk/README.md

 -----------
 A HID-keyboard implementation of Nerd Pursuit - see https://github.com/Nerds/NerdPursuit.
 Play it on a standard *NIX shell.

+i2c
+---
+Illustrates I2C communication.
+Also contains functionality to use the API in a blocking fashion (the API itself is non-blocking, using a callback on completion).
+This example uses an ams TCS3471 RGB color senor chip attached to the I2C bus.

 Installing the compiler